Eya-Benhouria/Airoport-Management/README.md

-# Airport Management System
+# Airport Management System .NET Framework

-An application for managing an airport using .NET Framework.
+An application for managing an airoport.

 ## Installation
 1. Clone this repository.